ryubee1980/MySave.jl/README.md

 julia> dir_savevar[]="DIR"
 ```

-# readff(file, nc)
+# readff(file, nc; skip_chars)
 This is a function for reading a data file.
 The delimiter in the file should be space or tab.
 The output is a two dimensional array of Float64, Array{Float64, 2}.
 The second variable "nc" is the number of columns in the data file.
-The lines starting with #, @, and " are ignored.
-Blank lines are also ignored.
+The lines starting with a character contained in "skip_chars" are ignored.
+The default value is skip_chars=['#', '@', '"'].

 Example:
 ```sh